LoginRadius/apidocs/database/supportdocs/docs/authentication/concepts/password-policy.md

 		> **Note:** Ensure there are no spaces after the comma while separating multiple email IDs.

 Once you have selected the events as per your requirements, click on the **Save** button.

-## IO Implementation BreachedPassword

-We propose the creation of a dedicated BreachedPassword node.
-This node will specifically handle **validating breached passwords** and can be integrated into various workflows.

-## Workflow Integration

-You can incorporate the BreachedPassword node at any point in your authentication workflow to ensure compromised passwords are detected and managed effectively.
-This node can be configured to initiate actions such as:

-- Triggering a password update process.
-- Sending alerts or notifications.
-- Logging the breach for security auditing.